workflowr/workflowr.io/content/docs.md

 [/topics/](/topics/).
 Clicking on a topic will take you to a page that lists all the projects labeled with this topic, e.g. [single-cell](/topics/single-cell/).

+### By publication

+Some workflowr projects on workflowr.io are associated with published research.
+Go to [Publications](/publications/) to view the publications with results that are supported by a reproducible and transparent workflowr project.

 ### Search bar

 The navigation bar contains a search bar powered by [DuckDuckGo][].
 When you use